Who is Dr. Seuss?

 Halloween Is Grinch Night is a 1977 Halloween television special and is the prequel to How the Grinch Stole Christmas!
 It premiered on ABC on October 29, 1977.

-It is an animated musical television special written by Dr. Seuss, directed by Gerard Baldwin, produced by DePatie–Freleng Enterprises, first aired on ABC on May 2, 1980.
+It is an animated musical television special written by Dr. Seuss, directed by Gerard Baldwin, and produced by DePatie–Freleng Enterprises, and first aired on ABC on May 2, 1980.